pwrdrvr/microapps-core/packages/microapps-publish/README.md

   $ microapps-publish delete

 OPTIONS
-  -a, --appName=appName                        Name of the MicroApp

-  -d, --deployerLambdaName=deployerLambdaName  (required) Name of the deployer
-                                               lambda function

-  -n, --newVersion=newVersion                  (required) New semantic version
-                                               to apply

-  -v, --version                                show CLI version

-  --help                                       show CLI help
+  -a, --app-name=app-name                          MicroApps app name (this becomes the path the app is rooted at) -d, --deployer-lambda-name=deployer-lambda-name  Name of the deployer lambda function -n, --new-version=new-version                    New semantic version to apply -v, --version                                    show CLI version --help                                           show CLI help

 EXAMPLE
   $ microapps-publish delete -d microapps-deployer-dev -a release -n 0.0.13